microsoft/VCSamples/README.md

 See the [Porting and Upgrading Guide on MSDN](https://docs.microsoft.com/en-us/cpp/porting/visual-cpp-porting-and-upgrading-guide)

 ## Contributing
-We accept contribution on these samples (migrating them to a newer version, modernize the source codeor adding new samples)
+We accept contribution on these samples (migrating them to a newer version, modernize the source code or adding new samples)

 Use Issue and PR to submit new migration cases, fixes or suggestions.